-- 1. A lithostratigraphic unit is a stratum or body of strata, generally but not invariably layered, generally but not invariably tabular, that conforms to the Law of Superposition and is distinguished and delimited on the basis of lithic characteristics and stratigraphic position.
-Example: Navajo Sandstone. - 2.
-A biostratigraphic unit is a body of rock defined and characterized by its fossil content.
-Example: Discoaster multi-radiatus Interval Biozone. - 3.
-A chronostratigraphic unit is a body of rock established to serve as the material reference for all rocks formed during the same span of time.
+1. A lithostratigraphic unit is a stratum or body of strata, generally but not invariably layered, generally but not invariably tabular, that conforms to the Law of Superposition and is distinguished and delimited on the basis of lithic characteristics and stratigraphic position.
+Example: Navajo Sandstone.

+2. A biostratigraphic unit is a body of rock defined and characterized by its fossil content.
+Example: Discoaster multiradiatus Interval Biozone.

+3. A chronostratigraphic unit is a body of rock established to serve as the material reference for all rocks formed during the same span of time.
 Example: Devonian System.
 Each boundary of a chronostratigraphic unit is synchronous.
 Chronostratigraphy provides a means of organizing strata into units based on their age relations.
-A chronostratigraphic body also serves as the basis for defining the specific interval of geologic time, or geochronologic unit, represented by the referent. - 4.
-A geochronologic unit is a division of time distinguished on the basis of the rock record preserved in a chronostratigraphic unit.
+A chronostratigraphic body also serves as the basis for defining the specific interval of geologic time, or geochronologic unit, represented by the referent.

+4. A geochronologic unit is a division of time distinguished on the basis of the rock record preserved in a chronostratigraphic unit.
 Example: Devonian Period.

 The first two categories are comparable in that they consist of material units defined on the basis of content.
 The third category differs from the first two in that it serves primarily as the standard for recognizing and isolating materials of a specific age.
-The fourth, in contrast, is not a material, but rather a conceptual, unit; it is a division of time.
-Although a geochronologic unit is not a stratigraphic body, it is so intimately tied to chronostratigraphy that the two are discussed properly together.
+The TABLE 1 Classes of Units Defined.